thecompassproject/Compass/README.md

 # IAPT
 ## About the project
-The title of this project is " Open Source GUI Platform For Teaching and Implementing Computational Physics Problems".
+Title of the project- " Open Source GUI Platform For Teaching and Implementing Computational Physics Problems".
 The project has been submitted to the IAPT National Competition in Computational Physics.
 ## Built With
 1. C++: Cpp is the primary programming language used to compute the solutions numerically and to visualize the results of multiple physics problems.
 A detailed description of the different numerical methods used for solving the computational physics problems is provided in the documentation.